Free to Learn by Peter Gray changed my kids’ lives. Not an exaggeration at all!

 At the end of last school year, my husband and I gave our two boys, ages 11 and 13, a choice: continue to attend regular school, or give homeschool a try.
 Both very happily chose homeschool.
 So we started our little homeschool operation in late-August, and we haven’t looked back.
 I worried my older son especially would miss his friends, but they do still see them outside in our apartment compound, and they’ve had friends sleep over.
-It’s been an interesting, awesome journey, and I would not change it for anything.
-Our decision to homeschool has now morphed into unschooling, thanks in part to books just like this one.

 AUTHOR: Peter O. Gray